Abenaki State Recognition

-As late as 1981, the drop-out for heads of households in Swanton and Highgate, the traditional homeland to the Missisquoi Abenaki, was 70%, with 50% leaving school before ninth grade.
+As late as 1981, the dropout for heads of households in Swanton and Highgate, the traditional homeland of the Missisquoi Abenaki, was 70%, with 50% leaving school before the ninth grade.

 Of those graduating, fewer than 5% pursued any post-secondary opportunities.

-The Sovereign Abenaki Nation of Missisquoi (St.Francis/Sokoki Band) could have gone the state recognition process alone as its presence was best known to legislators throughout Vermont.
-Yet no, leadership decided it would be best for Abenaki children throughout the State to benefit from a collaboration and the Alliance was formed with the other historically verifiable bands.
-Missisquoi leadership was castigated by those who said it wasn’t necessary to join with others.
+The Sovereign Abenaki Nation of Missisquoi (St.Francis/Sokoki Band) could have gone through the state recognition process alone as its presence was best known to legislators throughout Vermont.
+Yet no, leadership decided it would be best for Abenaki children throughout the State to benefit from a collaboration, and the Alliance was formed with the other historically verifiable bands.
+Missisquoi's leadership was castigated by those who said it wasn’t necessary to join with others.